agiammanco94/AdverSPAM/README.md

 ### Tested Python and Modules Versions

 The project has been tested with Python v.
 3.10.9 on macos v.
-10.15.7.
+10.15.7; it has also been tested on Python v.
+3.10.6 on Linux Ubuntu 22.04.2 LTS.

 The following versions of the additional modules has been tested: